 Set off on an excursion to a section of the Great Wall not seen by many visitors.
 Here, the wall follows the hillcrest, providing excellent views of the surrounding countryside.
 Stroll along the top of the wall, or go on an invigorating hike along an unrestored section.
 After lunch, return to Beijing by way of the Olympic Park.
-(B,L)
+Regent Beijing (B,L)

-Day 6 — Beijing/Xi’an
+Day 5 — Beijing/Xi’an

 Fly to Xi’an, China’s capital for more than a thousand years and once the eastern terminus of the Silk Road.
+Stop at the tomb of the Han emperor Jing Di to view thousands of funerary figurines.
+The statues depict all walks of life—a contrast to the martial figures of Qin Shi Huang's tomb.
+Enjoy behind-the-scenes access to the restoration area of the museum.
 After a lunch of local specialties, check into our hotel.
 This afternoon, experience Xi’an from a unique perspective: on a bike or golf cart ride atop the massive Ming dynasty city wall.
-(B,L)
+Hilton Xi'an (B,L)

-Day 7 — Xi'an
+Day 6 — Xi'an

-Day 8 — Xi'an/Chongqing
+Day 7 — Xi'an/Dali

-Day 11 — Yichang/Shanghai
+Day 11 — Shanghai